Ukraine-Russia conflict has German teens terrified | DW | 09.03.2022

 "And even after the fall of the Soviet Union, they continued to be skeptical of Russia and didn't see it as changing very much.
 They say they feel prepared for this moment, though the large scope of the attack surprised them.
 But for my generation and the generation I teach, war, especially nuclear war, in Europe felt like the most remote thing imaginable … until three weeks ago."

-German TikTok and Instagram are flooded with videos about how to prepare emergency rations, speculation on how likely an attack on Germany may be.
+German TikTok and Instagram are flooded with videos about how to prepare emergency rations, as well as speculation on how likely an attack on Germany may be.
 They are attracting hundreds of thousands of likes.

 Google searches for potassium iodide tablets, which help prevent radiation poisoning, have skyrocketed across Germany following reports of an attack on Ukraine's largest nuclear power station.